-Time of diagnosis (confirmatory visit) Weeks 4, 8, 13, 26, 39, and 52 (if after HIV diagnosis) Every 12 weeks after Week 52 1
+Time of diagnosis (confirmatory visit) Weeks 4, 8, 13, 26, 39, and 52 (if after HIV diagnosis) Every 12 weeks after Week 52

-Behavioral Risk Assessment (ACASI) Х x 2 х

 CD4 cell count testing Х Х Х

 HIV viral load testing Х Х Х

-HIV genotyping 3 Х
+HIV genotyping Х

-Additional plasma storage for HPTN NL testing ^{4,5} Х Х Х
+Additional plasma storage for HPTN LC testing Х Х Х

-Lysed PBMCs for Pharmacology testing 6 Х
+Lysed PBMCs for Pharmacology testing Х

-1 Participants with confirmed HIV infection will continue in the study, off of study drug.
-Any participants who acquire HIV infection during the study will permanently discontinue study product and will be followed after Enrollment at regular visits until the last HIV-uninfected participant reaches Week 52 at that site.
+Participants with confirmed HIV infection will continue in the study, off of study drug.
+Any participants who acquire HIV infection during the study will permanently discontinue study product and will be followed after Enrollment at regular visits through Week 52 and every 12 weeks thereafter, until the last HIV-uninfected participant completes follow-up at the site.